Drilling Cuttings (Why it may be difficult to examine)

 Cuttings may be absent when drilling soft clays/shales.
 These will tend to disperse/dissolve in the drilling fluid making a “native mud”.
 This can be recognized by the change in the drilling fluid’s properties, most commonly viscosity and mud density.

-High rotary speed drilling (turbines and PDM’s) will often produce very fine “rock flour”.
+High rotary speed drilling (turbines and PDM‘s) often produces very fine “rock flour”.
 The same happens when drilling with diamond bits.

-When drilling with diamond bits, the heat generated at the bottom of the hole can “burn” the cuttings to such a degree that they will have the appearance of metamorphosed rocks.
+When drilling with diamond bits, the heat generated at the bottom of the hole can “burn” the cuttings to such a degree that they will appear like metamorphosed rocks.